stan-alam/Data_Structures/JavaScript/deAraujo/chap01/notes.md

 window.console.log(myText); //same thing as console.log

 this.myText;
-// in this case "hola, Mundo!" is returned (**this** substitutes or points to the object under which the variable is scoped at.
-In this case, the // object is window)
+// in this case "hola, Mundo!" is returned ( this substitutes or points to the object
+//under which the variable is scoped at.
+In this case, the
+// object is window)

 this.console.log(myText); //returns the same thing as this.myText